-- (i) A contract liability is the obligation to transfer goods or services to a customer for which the Company has received consideration (or an amount of consideration is due) from the customer and an excess of billing over revenue i.e. unearned revenue.
-The decrease in Contract liabilities in March 2020 is on account of reduction of mobilisation advance as per the terms of the contract. - (ii) During the year, Contract liabilities worth Rs 9,411 lakhs (31 March 2019 Rs 11,678 lakhs) repesenting mobilisation advances are reclassified from Other Current Liabilities to the face of balance sheet as separate line item under the head Current liabilities.
+(i) A contract liability is the obligation to transfer goods or services to a customer for which the Company has received consideration (or an amount of consideration is due) from the customer and an excess of billing over revenue i.e. unearned revenue.
+The decrease in Contract liabilities in March 2021 is on account of decrease in mobilisation advance as per the terms of the contract.

+(ii) During the previous year, Contract liabilities worth Rs 9,411 lakhs repesenting mobilisation advances are reclassified from Other Current Liabilities to the face of balance sheet as separate line item under the head Current liabilities.
 Considering the nature and surrounding circumstances, management believes that this reflects the true classification of the liability.
 The impact of this change is considered to be immaterial on the Company's financial performance and position.